 The video game love is real; Amanda would come home from school for lunch and play Where in the World is Carmen Sandiego, go back to school to play Oregon Trail, and come home and play both some more.
 No wonder she loves geography and travel!

-These days, she’s moved on from DOS games (just barely) and spreads her love across the Potterverse, anything Robin Hobb has ever written, World of Warcraft, The Elder Scrolls franchise, coffee, and geek feminism.
+These days, she’s moved on from DOS games (just barely) and spreads her love across anything Robin Hobb has ever written, World of Warcraft, The Elder Scrolls franchise, coffee, and geek feminism.

 Fool of all Trades

 As an Austrian, life isn’t easy.
 Everybody thinks you are jumping around fountains in Salzburg singing about Edelweiß, while actually, the opposite is true.
 With geeky tendencies early on in life, her parents quickly bought her all the consoles and gaming devices that were available (also probably to make her shut the f*** up XD).